Contact us for availability

 • Children are taught basic hygiene skills such as the need to wash hands thoroughly before handling food, and again after going to the toilet, blowing their nose or coughing.

-• The area to be used for cooking is cleaned; a plastic tablecloth is advised.
+• The area to be used for cooking is cleaned.

 • Children should wear aprons that are used just for cooking.